stacksgov/sips/sips/sip-015/sip-015-network-upgrade.md

 their contract should use.

-Note that the act of adding, changing, or removing a native Clarity function or native Clarity global variable necessitates the creation of a new version of the Clarity language, and must be treated as a breaking change.
+Note that the act of adding, changing, or removing a native Clarity function or native Clarity global variable (including comparators and operators, which are themselves native functions) necessitates the creation of a new version of the Clarity language, and must be treated as a breaking change.
 This is because adding, changing, or removing either of these things alters the rules for block validation, which makes these